-Besides the Annual Reports to Shareholders, public companies in some countries must publish quarterly and annually another report that is more comprehensive and more detailed than than report to shareholders.
-The primary audience for thsese additional reports includes regulatory bodies and tax authorities.
+Besides the Annual Reports to Shareholders, public companies in some countries must publish quarterly and annually another report that is more comprehensive and more detailed than report to shareholders.
+The primary audience for these additional reports includes regulatory bodies and tax authorities.

 the United States, reporting requirements are mandated by the Securities and Exchange Commission, whose self-described mission is "to protect investors, maintain fair, orderly, and efficient markets, and facilitate capital formation."

-The SEC requires publicly held companies to produce and send the Annual Report to Shareholders before annual meetings, but the SEC also quarterly and annual reports on SEC Form 10-K,, within 90 days of the end of the reporting period.
+The SEC requires publicly held companies to produce and send the Annual Report to Shareholders before annual meetings, but the SEC also quarterly and yearly reports on SEC Form 10-K, within 90 days of the end of the reporting period.
 In SEC terminology, the shorter term "Annual Report" refers to the Form 10-K report.

 The FRRP requires public companies to send an annual report to shareholders, as described above, including at a minimum (1) A Balance sheet, (2) Profit and loss summary (Income statement), (3) notes on the financial statement, and (4) a Director's report.

-- Reporting requirements for Canadian public companies are published by Canadian Securities Administrators (CSA), an umbrella organization of the country's provincial and territorial securities regulators.
+- The Canadian Securities Administration (CS) is responsible for publishing reporting requirements for Canadian public companies.
+The CSA is an umbrella organization for the country's provincial and territorial securities regulators.
 CSA's self-described mission is "to improve, coordinate and harmonize regulation of the Canadian capital markets."

-- Public companies that trade on the country's exchanges must send an annual report to shareholders before annual meetings, as described above, but these companies must also file a more detailed and comprehensive report, usually delivered as an Annual Information Form (AIF).
-Most AIF Issuers are required to file their annual information forms within 90 days of year-end.
+- Public companies that trade on the country's exchanges must send an annual report to shareholders before yearly meetings, as described above, but these companies must also file a more detailed and comprehensive report, usually delivered as an Annual Information Form (AIF).
+Most AIF Issuers are required to submit their annual information forms within 90 days of year-end.